angulardart-community/site-angulardart/src/guide/setup.md

 ## Reload the app

 Whenever you change the app, reload the browser window.
-As you save updates to the code, the `pub` tool detects changes and serves the new app.
+As you save updates to the code, the `webdev` tool automatically detects changes and serves the new app.

 ## Next step